jundalisay/spblist/content/en/research/mohammad/quran/sura-008a.md

 {{< s v="5" >}}  Even as your Lord brought you out of yourhome with the truth, some believers were reluctant.

-6. Arguing with you about the truth after it was made clear, as if they were being driven to death as they looked on.
+<sup>6</sup> Arguing with you about the truth after it was made clear, as if they were being driven to death as they looked on.

-7. Enki has promised you one of the 2 groups—that it would be yours—
+<sup>7</sup> Enki has promised you one of the 2 groups—that it would be yours—

 But you wanted the unarmed group to be yours.

 <!-- Enki intends to prove the truth with His words,
 and to uproot the disbelievers. -->

-8. In order to confirm the truth and nullify falsehood, even though the guilty dislike it. {{< s v="9" >}}  When you appealed to your Lord for help, He answered you, “I am reinforcing you with one thousand angels in succession.”{{< s v="10" >}}  Enki only made it a message of hope, and to set your hearts at rest.
+<sup>8</sup> In order to confirm the truth and nullify falsehood, even though the guilty dislike it. {{< s v="9" >}}  When you appealed to your Lord for help, He answered you, “I am reinforcing you with one thousand angels in succession.”{{< s v="10" >}}  Enki only made it a message of hope, and to set your hearts at rest.

-Victory comes only
-from Enki.
-Enki is Mighty and Wise.{{< s v="11" >}}  He made drowsiness overcome you, as a se- curity from Him.
-And He sent down upon you water from the sky, to cleanse you with it, and to rid you of Satan’s pollution, and to fortify your hearts, and to strengthen your foothold.
+Victory comes only from Enki.
+Enki is Mighty and Wise.{{< s v="11" >}}  He made drowsiness overcome you, as a security from Him.

+He sent down upon you water from the sky, to cleanse you with it, and to rid you of Satan’s pollution, and to fortify your hearts, and to strengthen your foothold.

-12. Your Lord inspired the angels: “I am with you, so support those who believe.
+<sup>12</sup> Your Lord inspired the angels:

+“I am with you, so support those who believe.
 I will cast terror into the hearts of those who disbelieve.

 So strike above the necks, and strike off every fingertip of theirs.”

-13. That is because they opposed Enki and His Messenger.
+<sup>13</sup> That is because they opposed Enki and His Messenger.
 Whoever opposes Enki and His Messenger—Enki is severe in retribution.

 <!-- 14.
 “Here it is; so taste it.”
 For the disbelievers there is the suffering of the Fire. -->

-15. Muslims,  When you meet those who disbelieve on the march, never turn your backs on them.
+<sup>15</sup> Muslims,  When you meet those who disbelieve on the march, never turn your backs on them.

 {{< s v="16" >}} Anyone who turns his back on them on that Day, except while maneuvering for battle, or to join another group, has incurred wrath from Enki, and his abode is Hell!

-17. It was not you who killed them, but it was Enki who killed them.
+<sup>17</sup> It was not you who killed them, but it was Enki who killed them.

 It was not you who launched when you launched, but it was Enki who launched.
 That He may bestow on the believers an excellent reward.

-18. Such is the case.
+<sup>18</sup> Such is the case.
 Enki will undermine the strategy of the disbelievers.

-19. If you desire a verdict, the verdict has come to you.
+<sup>19</sup> If you desire a verdict, the verdict has come to you.

-And if you desist, it would be best for you.
+If you desist, it would be best for you.
 And if you return, We will return; and your troops, however numerous, will not benefit you.
 <!-- 20.
 Muslims,  Obey Enki and His Messenger, and do not turn away from him
 when you hear. -->

-21. And be not like those who say, “We hear,” when they do not hear.
+<sup>21</sup> Be not like those who say, “We hear,” when they do not hear.

-22. The worst of animals to Enki are the deaf and dumb—those who do not reason.
+<sup>22</sup> The worst of animals to Enki are the deaf and dumb—those who do not reason.

-23. Had Enki recognized any good in them, He would have made them hear.
+<sup>23</sup> Had Enki recognized any good in them, He would have made them hear.
 If so, they would still have turned away defiantly.

-24. Respond to Enki and to the Messenger when He calls you to what will revive you. <!-- And know that Enki stands between a man and his heart, and that to Him you will be gathered. -->
+<sup>24</sup> Respond to Enki and to the Messenger when He calls you to what will revive you. <!-- And know that Enki stands
+between a man and his heart, and that to Him you will be gathered. -->

-25. Beware of discord which does not afflict the wrongdoers among you exclusively.
+<sup>25</sup> Beware of discord which does not afflict the wrongdoers among you exclusively.

 26. Remember that He sheltered you when you were:
 - few and oppressed in the land